PG1003/brle/README.md

 # A C++ library to compress or expand binary data using Run-Length Encoding

-This library implements a variant of the Run-Length Encoding compression method that is optimized for long sequences of ones or zeros.
+This library implements a variant of the Run-Length Encoding compression method that is optimized for sequences of ones or zeros.

 The advantage of the RLE over other compression methods is that RLE can compress data in a single pass and does not require any buffering of the input or output data.
 These properties can make a RLE good fit for applications that are tight on memory usage or require low latencies.